Ray Baker (actor)

 Ray Baker (born July 9, 1948) is an American theater, television and film actor.
 Baker was born in Omaha, Nebraska.
-He is a long time character actor with over 100 credits on television and film.
+He is a longtime character actor with over 100 credits on television and film.
 Baker is credited either as Ray or Raymond.
-He grew up in Denver, Colorado and graduated from the University of Denver, before moving to New York and living and working there for twenty years.
+He grew up in Denver, Colorado, and graduated from the University of Denver, before moving to New York and living and working there for twenty years.
 Baker appeared on and off Broadway and in regional theatre.
 He currently lives in Los Angeles, is married to actress and playwright Colleen Dodson, and continues working in theatre, movies, and television.

 Personal life

-Baker married fellow actor Patricia Richardson in 1982.
-They had three children together: Henry Richardson Baker (born on February 22, 1985), and twins Roxanne Elizabeth Baker and Joe Castle Baker (born on January 3, 1991), before they divorced in 1995.
+Baker married actress Patricia Richardson in 1982.
+They had three children together: Henry Richardson Baker (born February 22, 1985), and twins Roxanne Elizabeth Baker and Joe Castle Baker (born January 3, 1991), before they divorced in 1995.
 He married another actress, Colleen Dodson-Baker, in 1997.